THE UNMUTUAL - PRISONER BLOOPERS

 15 seconds of speed learn was in real time 40 seconds.

 When Number 6 meets the professor's wife for the first time the woman standing on her head moves from one side of the pillar to the other, to be closer to the woman sitting on the steps.
+Whilst the man tearing pages from a book is not in any of the establishing wide shots.

 When Number Six is given, by Number Twelve, the penny farthing entry pass, he examines it in two hands in close-up but in long-shot it is only in one hand.